-Finally, a terrific way to control servicing costs is to use carrier service centers at a cost of about 11 percent of revenue, compared to agency employment expense which typically runs closer to 25 percent.
+Finally, a terrific way to control servicing costs is to use carrier service centers at a cost of about 11% of revenue, compared to agency employment expense which typically runs closer to 25%.
 Many existing agencies have resisted these tools, so new agencies with enlightened thinking can turn this into a cost advantage, allowing them to deploy saved dollars into sales compensation or greater marketing investments, both of which allow faster growth.

 Some of the advantages I’ve discussed are typically available during any recession.
 Some are unique to the current environment.
 It’s the combination that creates such amazing, and unique, leverage for a start-up agency.
 Rahm Emmanuel, the former Mayor of Chicago, said, “Never let a crisis go to waste.”
 That may be true in politics but it is undoubtedly true in business.

 While the current economic environment is creating many challenges, I see enormous opportunity, too.
-My book is intended to help those with the desire and mindset to improve their lives by creating their own future, avoid common pitfalls that will slow them down, and show them “how” to take advantage of the many opportunities available to them.
+My book is intended to help those with the desire and mindset to improve their lives by creating their own future, avoiding common pitfalls that will slow them down, and showing them “how” to take advantage of the many opportunities available to them.

 The next several years are truly the best time in the history of the world to create a new independent insurance agency.

 Now, let’s look at whether starting an agency is right for you.